Reverse Osmosis (RO) Membrane Cleaning Services

 - Reverse Osmosis membranes should be cleaned when the overall pressure drop increases by 15% over the initial acceptance test conditions.

 These two simple, explicit statements often go ignored, even though it has been demonstrated that the optimum cleaning response is achieved when these guidelines are followed.
 It can be difficult to recover performance if the system operates in a fouled condition for an extended period.
 Operating in a fouled condition can also cause irreversible damage to the membrane performance, which would require costly replacements if left unchecked.

-Some problems can occur with improper usage of the CIP system (Clean in place) or perhaps it is not having the right cleaning solutions.
+Some problems can occur with improper usage of the clean in place (CIP) system or through not applying the right cleaning solutions.
 There are plenty of options when it comes to cleaning your RO membranes.
 The best way is determined by analyzing your water and your system operations.

 Periodic cleaning can be performed at just the right time, flow rate, and temperature, and it can still fail if the chemistry applied is not appropriate for the specific foulant.
 For that reason, it is wise to spend some time before a chemical cleaning is needed to determine your most likely membrane fouling.